About C7

 Linux Installation

 This is an x86-64 Linux executable, and it requires media files from a Civilization III installation.
-We devs just copy the top-level “Sid Meier’s Civilization III Complete” (“Complete may not be there if your install was from pre-Complete CDs, but that’s OK) folder and its contents to our Linux machine.
+You can just copy or mount the top-level “Sid Meier’s Civilization III Complete” (Sans “Complete” if your install was from pre-Complete CDs) folder and its contents to your Linux machine, or install the game via Steam or GOG.

 - Download and extract the tgz file